 The Bozily Golf Rangefinder is a nice budget rangefinder.
 It offers 6x magnification and a range of 1000 yards, with an advertised accuracy of +/-1 yard.
 This product is quite accurate and has a fast focus system.
 You’ll get distance readings on the LCD screen quickly.
-And it’s equipped with a continuous scan mode, so you can see what’s up ahead.
-Also, it has flag lock technology and jolt technology to alert you when a distance is locked in.
+And it’s equipped with a continuous scan mode so you can see what’s ahead.
+Also, it has “flag lock technology” and “jolt technology” to alert you when a distance is locked in.

 This model is a golf rangefinder with slope technology.
-So, it’ll take any slope into account and give you the slope adjusted distance.
+So, it’ll consider any slope and give you the slope-adjusted distance.
 And it has slope switch technology, which allows you to turn off the slope function for tournament play.

 7. Nikon Coolshot 20

 This laser rangefinder is sturdy and very easy to use.
 The compact and lightweight design means you can slip it into a pocket in your bag.
 It won’t take up much space at all or weigh you down.
-But some people may not like the compact design.
-Golfers with bigger hands could find it awkward.
-Also, it doesn’t have a slope feature, which will be a turnoff for some players.
-But this is one of the best golf rangefinders for the price.
+But golfers with bigger hands could find it awkward due to its petite size.

 8. Callaway 300 Pro

-The Callaway 300 Pro golf rangefinder comes in at the high end of the budget price range.
-But it’s one of the best golf rangefinders on the market, so for under $300, it had to make this list for the best budget golf rangefinders.
+The Calaway 300 Pro golf rangefinder comes in at the high end of the budget price range.
+But it’s one of the best golf rangefinders on the market, so for under $300, it had to make this list of the best budget golf rangefinders.
 It’s equipped with 6x magnification and offers a range of 1000 yards with a +/-1 yard accuracy.
-This golf rangefinder is accurate, but it can be difficult to read the screen on overcast days.
+This golf rangefinder is accurate, but it can be challenging to read the screen on overcast days.